 What Is Vegan Leather?

 Well, just like you can make a plant-based burger substitute that you can’t tell from the real thing, you can also make a plant-based leather substitute.
+Check out these plant-based leather brands we love.

 However, it’s not just the big brands that have benefited from the rising tide of interest in vegan leather.